 While many of these trends appear consumer-focused… always remember that with B2B, you’re marketing to humans.
 We don’t stop being people at work, so personal preferences and habits do enter the workspace.
 A Google survey revealed 42% of B2B decision makers use mobile devices for research throughout their purchase journey.

 Don’t assume millennials are too young to be amongst them!
 Nearly half of all B2B researchers are young – and their preferences must shape your choice of channels.
-For example, 70% love watching videos as part of research.
+For example, 70% love watching videos as part of the research.
 That stat has doubled in the last two years.

 What Is Digital Transformation?

-I believe that digital transformation is user-focused business transformation.
+I believe that digital transformation is a user-focused business transformation.
 Its purpose is to catalyse brand, efficiency and customer initiatives – where technology functions as an enabler.

 Customer centricity is what really drives successful digital transformation.
 As you can see, the business transformation predecessor was about increasing efficiency using digital elements.
 Balancing user centricity with business efficiencies is a real juggling act.
 That's why digital transformation is important.

 Digital transformation is truly disruptive.
 It will affect your entire business, from sales and marketing to HR, finance and suppliers.
 Although there's plenty of benefits of digital transformation, not everyone will like it.
-Team work, detractors and motivators can make or break your experience.
+Teamwork, detractors and motivators can make or break your experience.

 It’s a collective, continuous, challenging process… no wonder 75% of professionals aren’t confident they can do it alone.
 User experience professionals and digital transformation agencies – like ours of course! – are well positioned to serve digital transformation.
 With solid experience in strategy, technology, brand and process implementation, agencies can provide fresh eyes and help you get a handle on the bigger picture.